About the Foundation

 The Presidential Libraries Act of 1955 established the first policies for establishing and operating federally-administered Presidential libraries.
 To ensure costs would be controlled, Congress amended the Presidential Libraries Act in 1986 and established a number of requirements, including a requirement that an operating endowment be provided to offset building operation costs.
-The Presidential Historical Records Preservation Act of 2008 increased the required operating endowment to 60 percent of the building’s total cost.
+The Presidential Historical Records Preservation Act of 2008 increased the required operating endowment to 60 percent of the federal facility’s total cost.

 Typically, a not-for-profit foundation is established for an incumbent president to receive financial contributions for the purpose of selecting a site and constructing a future library.
 Once completed, the part of the facility which contains public records, including the museum, is turned over, along with an operating endowment, to the National Archives and Records Administration (NARA).
 NARA is headed by the Archivist of the United States.
 NARA is charged with the responsibility of operating and maintaining Presidential libraries using the operating endowment as well as federal funds.Read more: http://www.archives.gov/presidential-libraries/laws/.

 How does site selection for a Presidential Library work?

 The Barack Obama Foundation Board of Directors has committed to a site selection process that is intended to be fair and transparent, in keeping with the President's longstanding commitment to openness.
-The Foundation has released a Request for Qualifications (RFQ) and has asked for submissions by June 16, 2014.
-This summer the Foundation will select the parties who will receive a Request for Proposal soliciting comprehensive plans for the future Obama Presidential Library project.
+The Foundation released a Request for Qualifications in Spring 2014 that was open to all interested parties.
+In September 2014, the Foundation narrowed the field to 4 institutions who received a Request for Proposal soliciting comprehensive plans for the future Obama Presidential Library project.
 Those proposals are due on December 11, 2014.
 The Foundation will then evaluate the responses and present its recommendation to the President and First Lady.
 The Foundation expects to announce a final decision in early 2015.
-Between now and June, the Foundation will identify and engage with potential locations.
-Interested parties should contact the Foundation for more information.

 What are the guidelines for donations to the Foundation?